Topic Number 407 - Business Income

 Business income may include income received from the sale of products or services.
 For example, fees received by a person from the regular practice of a profession are business income.
 Rents received by a person in the real estate business are business income.
 A business must include in income payments received in the form of property or services at the fair market value of the property or services.

 A business may be organized as a sole proprietorship, partnership, or corporation.
 A sole proprietorship is an unincorporated business owned by an individual.
 A sole proprietorship has no legal identity apart from its owner.
-Business debts are personal debts of the owner.
+Business debts are obligations of the owner of the business.
 A limited liability company (LLC) owned by one individual is treated as a sole proprietorship for federal income tax purposes, unless the owner elects to treat the LLC as a corporation.
-A sole proprietor files Form 1040, Schedule C.pdf, Profit or Loss from Business (Sole Proprietorship), or Form 1040, Schedule C-EZ.pdf, Net Profit From Business (Sole Proprietorship), to report the income and expenses of the business and reports the net business earnings on Form 1040.pdf, U.S. Individual Income Tax Return.
-A sole proprietor who has net earnings from Schedule C or C-EZ of $400 or more must file Form 1040, Schedule SE.pdf, Self-Employment Tax.
+A sole proprietor files Form 1040, Schedule C.pdf, Profit or Loss from Business (Sole Proprietorship) or Form 1040, Schedule C-EZ.pdf, Net Profit From Business (Sole Proprietorship) to report the income and expenses of the business and reports the net business earnings on Form 1040.pdf, U.S. Individual Income Tax Return (attach Form 1040, Schedule 1.pdf).
+A sole proprietor who has net earnings from Schedule C or C-EZ of $400 or more must file Form 1040, Schedule SE.pdf, Self-Employment Tax and Form 1040, Schedule 4.pdf, Other Taxes.
 A taxpayer uses Schedule SE to figure self-employment tax, which is the sum of the social security and Medicare taxes on self-employment income.
+A taxpayer also uses Schedule SE and Schedule 1 to deduct one-half of the self-employment tax.
 For more information on sole proprietorships, refer to Publication 334, Tax Guide for Small Business.

 LLCs for Federal Tax Purposes